dnym/hinode-books/content/en/blog/bootstrap-elements.md

 title: Bootstrap elements
 date: 2023-08-12
 description: Use shortcodes to add common Bootstrap elements with ease.
+lead: Creating a visually appealing and responsive website can be a breeze with the right tools, and Hugo coupled with Bootstrap elements is a powerful combination.
+In this blog post, we'll explore how to leverage shortcodes to effortlessly integrate common Bootstrap components into your site.
+Whether you're looking to add buttons, alerts, or grids, these pre-defined shortcodes will streamline your development process, making it simpler to build a sleek, professional site without delving deep into the intricacies of Bootstrap's extensive classes and markup.
 tags: ["bootstrap", "shortcode"]
 thumbnail:
   url: img/boots.jpg